The Weakest Link Takes A Hike

-The second night at SIP was great, we’d all got over our phobias having killed the spider on the ceiling as well as the huge rain spider in the privy.
+The second night at SIP was great, we’d all got over our phobias having removed the spider on the ceiling as well as the huge rain spider in the privy.
 Like a shot I was out of my sleeping bag and skedaddling over to Emily’s bed as soon as the field mouse made himself comfortable under my bed.
 He turned out to be a sneaky little critter and did a vanishing act before we could manhandle him outside.

 On Friday morning we packed up and made certain to leave the hut in a better condition than we found it.
 All our backpacks were lighter and the going down to civilisation was over before long.

 Emily, our Canadian visitor, was a rock star.
 She took the whole ordeal in her stride, in fact, she became so comfortable that I found her digging for crystals, taking selfies and she even took a detour to the “honeymoon” shack for a “quickie”!
 She was eager to learn and then surprised herself when she took up the binoculars to do a spot of bird watching.
 I admire her most for staying composed after she’d seen the tail-end of a snake.
 She bravely stood her ground and only had a “moment” when the coast was clear.
 Well done Emily you’re a Saffa in the making.
 We're so proud of you!